American Vanguard (AVD)

 nullAI Analysis | Feedback

-Douglas A. "Dak" Kaye III, Chief Executive Officer
+Douglas A. ("Dak") Kaye III Chief Executive Officer

-Mr. Kaye joined American Vanguard in 2024 and became CEO in January 2025.
-Prior to this, he served in various senior leadership roles at Albaugh LLC, a global crop protection company, including President, North America, Group Chief Commercial Officer, and President of the European region for seven years.
-Before Albaugh, he was the CFO and a Director at a non-crop subsidiary of the crop protection company Adama, and Co-CEO at an international automotive logistics organization.
-He also previously worked at Arthur Andersen, LLP.
+Mr. Kaye was appointed CEO in December 2024.
+Prior to joining American Vanguard in 2024, he held various senior leadership roles at Albaugh LLC, a global crop protection company, including President, North America, and Group Chief Commercial Officer.
+He also served as President of Albaugh's European region for seven years.
+Before Albaugh, Mr. Kaye was the CFO and a Director at a non-crop subsidiary of the crop protection company Adama and previously held the role of Co-CEO at an international automotive logistics organization.
+He began his career at Arthur Andersen, LLP.

-David T. Johnson, Vice President, Chief Financial Officer, Principal Accounting Officer and Treasurer
+David T. Johnson Chief Financial Officer

 AI Analysis | Feedback